Checklist for a production ordering node¶

 BootstrapMethod: If you plan to create this node on a network that is not using a system channel, override this value to

 noneand then ensure that

 ChannelParticipation.Enabledis set to

 true, otherwise you will get an error when you attempt to start the node.
 If you are creating a node to be joined to a system channel, unless you plan to use a file type other than “file”, this value should be left as is.

 # Bootstrap file: The file containing the bootstrap block to use when # initializing the orderer system channel and BootstrapMethod is set to # "file".
 The bootstrap file can be the genesis block, and it can also be # a config block for late bootstrap of some consensus methods like Raft. # Generate a genesis block by updating $FABRIC_CFG_PATH/configtx.yaml and # using configtxgen command with "-outputBlock" option. # Defaults to file "genesisblock" (in $FABRIC_CFG_PATH directory) if not specified.
 BootstrapFile:

 BoostrapFile: (if you are creating this node to be joined to a system channel, the default value should be overridden) Specify the location and name of the system channel genesis block to use when this node is created.
 If you are creating this node without using a system channel, this value will not be used, and can therefore be left blank.

 # LocalMSPDir is where to find the private crypto material needed by the # orderer.
 It is set relative here as a default for dev environments but # should be changed to the real location in production.
 LocalMSPDir: msp

-LocalMSPDir: (default value will often be overriden be overridden) This is the path to the ordering node’s local MSP, which must be created before it can be deployed.
+LocalMSPDir: (default value will often be overridden) This is the path to the ordering node’s local MSP, which must be created before it can be deployed.
 The path can be absolute or relative to

 FABRIC_CFG_PATH (by default, it is